 It can be tricky for women to find a great interview suit — but our shopping guide for women’s suits will help you get started.
-We plan to revisit the text of this page from time to time; in the meantime please add your own comments about women’s suiting on this page.
+We update the text of this page often; in the meantime please add your own comments about women’s suiting on this page.
 Please keep all comments on this page strictly on topic.
-Last updated: July 2016.
+Last updated: December 2016.

 What color suit should you get?
-Most people will tell you that a navy suit or a dark charcoal suit is the way to go, if only because both colors are less severe than black.
+Most people will tell you that young professional women should buy a navy suit or a dark charcoal suit, if only because both colors are less severe than black.
 Personally, I think a black suit is fine as well — and if you’re on a budget, it’s easier to break the suit into separates once you’re working.
 (In fact, black suits are so popular right now that one reader even wondered if she could “get away” with a gray suit for interviews!)
-Please do not try to match different black fabrics to “make” a suit, although.
+Please do not try to match different black fabrics to “make” a suit, though.
 If you’re only buying one or two suits, do your best to avoid pinstripes — they tend to be more memorable, harder to accessorize, and the pieces tend to be harder to wear as separates.
 (If you do end up buying one, though, check out our tips on how to wear a pinstriped suit and how to mix a dark blue pinstriped blazer with black.)
 Eventually you may want to expand your suit collection with non-traditional suit colors.

 What accessories (shoes and bags) should I wear?
 Note that you can wear black leather with navy (as well as cordovan, a reddish burgundy that can be difficult to find in women’s shoes).
 In the men’s world, brown is often thought to “dress down” a navy suit.
-Our Guide to Comfortable Heels may be helpful to you, as well as our most recent roundup of comfortable black pumps, as well as the readers’ comments there — ultimately you should be looking for a closed-toe pump that you can walk in for at least a few blocks.
+Our Guide to Comfortable Heels may be helpful to you, as well as our most recent roundup of comfortable black pumps, and the readers’ comments there — ultimately you should be looking for a closed-toe pump that you can walk in for at least a few blocks, in case your interview includes lunch at a local restaurant.
 In terms of what bag to carry to an interview — I always like to carry a bag that is big enough to hold a folder with copies of my resume in it.
 (I empty the usual contents of my purse into the tote bag and just carry the one bag.)
-The bag doesn’t have to be leather (a nylon one is lighter, in fact) but it should be as nondescript as possible.
+The bag doesn’t have to be leather — a nylon one is lighter, in fact — but it should be as nondescript as possible.
 If you’re curious for specific brand recommendations, check out our roundups of professional tote bags.
-In general note that T.J.Maxx and the like can be great spots to find a black tote bag.
+In general, note that T.J.Maxx and the like can be great spots to find a simple black tote bag.
 As for jewelry — think conservative here.
 Your earrings should be posts, or at the very least things that don’t swish about if you nod your head.
 (See above re: distractions.)
-You should wear a watch (yes, even if you use your cellphone to check the time — they signify reliability to the interviewer).
-I’m always a fan of a simple, high-quality pearl necklace; a chunkier statement necklace would also work provided that it fits with the rest of the outfit.
+You should wear a watch (yes, even if you use your cellphone to check the time — watches signify reliability to the interviewer).
+I’m always a fan of a simple, high-quality pearl necklace; a larger statement necklace would also work provided that it fits with the rest of the outfit.
 Avoid wearing bracelets that will make noise if you shake hands.

 OK: On to the suit itself.